 A rollover is when a member transfers some or all their existing super benefits from one super fund to another super fund provided the receiving fund is a complying superannuation fund.
-A fund's compliant status can be confirmed by using Super Fund Lookup at superfundlookup.gov.au).
+A fund's compliant status can be confirmed by using Super Fund Lookup at www.superfundlookup.gov.au).

-On joining Multitude YourChoice Super, you may choose to roll over your super benefits from other complying super funds.
-This will not only save you multiple administration fees which can deplete your final benefit, but will also allow you to manage your super more effectively.
+On joining Allan Gray Superannuation and Allan Gray Retirement, you may choose to roll over your super benefits from other complying super funds1.
+This may save you multiple administration fees which can deplete your final benefit, but will also allow you to manage your super more effectively.